-A wrapped key is a key that has been encrypted by the SCE, using a method that involves use of MCU-unique information.
-For RA Family MCUs containing the SCE7, the MCU's unique ID is used.
-Because this method requires the MCU's unique ID to unwrap the key, the key can only be unwrapped by the same MCU that wrapped it.
-Therefore, key wrapping on RA Family MCUs is considered secure as a wrapped key can only be used on the RA Family MCU on which it was generated; it cannot be used outside of that MCU.
+A wrapped key is a key that has been encrypted by the SCE, using a method that involves use of the MCU's HUK.
+Because this method requires the MCU's HUK to unwrap the key, the key can only be unwrapped by the same MCU that wrapped it.
+Therefore, key wrapping on RA Family MCUs is considered secure, as a wrapped key can only be used on the RA Family MCU on which it was generated, and it cannot be used outside of that MCU.
 As a result, the scalability of an attack can be substantially reduced.